ncihtan/htan_missing_manual/open_access/cds_imaging.md

 Data access via Seven Bridges Cancer Genomics Cloud (SB-CGC) requires a CGC account [[register here](https://docs.cancergenomicscloud.org/docs/sign-up-for-the-cgc)]

-For further information on using SB-CGC resources, you can explore their [online documentation](https://docs.cancergenomicscloud.org/docs).

 ## Filtering for HTAN Images in the CDS File Repository